 Written by Dr Anika Ramholdt for the exhibition ‘Not Wow’ – new works by Kirsten Perry shown at Mr Kitly gallery (Melbourne) in October 2016.

-Perry’s ceramics works, presented by Mr Kitly, are coming to Canberra to stay a while in the Cabinets on the ground floor.
-They’ll be on show from Saturday 11 March until Sunday 30 April.
+Perry’s ceramics works, presented by Mr Kitly, were on show in Canberra as part of the Cabinet series from Saturday 11 March until Sunday 30 April, 2017.

 There’s a lot of noise out there.
 Amidst the relentless wellness dogma and never-ending dog memes (although they’re pretty awesome), there’s very little space for personal reverie.
 That’s why it’s so refreshing to encounter objects and spaces (perhaps even people if we’re lucky), which we can experience intuitively rather than intelligibly.
 Things, which via their modesty, creep up on us slowly and affect us profoundly.